Nonparametric Estimation via Partial Derivatives: Aplications

-\paragraph{Comparison to existing method.} \cite{hall2007nonparametric} proposed a regression-kernel method for incorporating gradient for cost function estimation.
-We compare the performance of our estimator (\ref{scheme1}) with that of Hall and Yatchew's estimator.
+\paragraph{Comparison with existing method.} \cite{hall2007nonparametric} proposed a regression-kernel method for incorporating gradient for cost function estimation.
+We compare the performance of our estimator (\ref{eqn:RF}) with that of Hall and Yatchew's estimator.
 For the estimator in \cite{hall2007nonparametric}, we follow Hall and Yatchew's Example 3 to use the tensor product Mat\'ern kernel (\ref{eqn:maternkernel}) to average $(t_1, t_4)$ and $(t_2,t_4)$ directions locally, and then average the estimates.
 The MSE is estimated by a Monte Carlo sample of $10^4$ test points in $[0.5,1.5]^3$.

-Table \ref{table:costfunction} reports the MSEs for varying sample size $n$, correlation $\rho$, and different methods: our estimator with only function data (i.e., $p=0$), Hall and Yatchew's estimator with function and gradient data (i.e., $p=2$), our estimator with function and gradient data (i.e., $p=2$).
-The results are averaged over $1000$ simulations in each setting.
-It is seen that the MSE of incorporating gradient information is significantly smaller than the MSE without gradient.
+Table \ref{table:costfunction} reports the MSEs and standard errors for varying sample size $n$, correlation $\rho$, and different methods: our estimator with only function data (i.e., $p=0$), Hall and Yatchew's estimator with function and gradient data (i.e., $p=2$), our estimator with function and gradient data (i.e., $p=2$).
+The results are obtained over $1000$ simulations in each setting.
+It is seen that MSEs and standard errors of incorporating gradient information are significantly smaller than that without gradient.
 Moreover, the performances of our estimator compare favorably with that of Hall and Yatchew's estimator.

 Table \ref{table:costfunction2} reports the ratios of the MSE of our estimator incorporating two types of gradient data (i.e., $p=2$) relative to the MSE of Hall and Yatchew's estimator incorporating two types of gradient data (i.e., $p=2$).
-It is seen that the ratio decreases with the sample size, which agrees with our theoretical finding in Section \ref{sec:randomdesign}, since our estimator in this example converges at the rate $n^{-2m/(2m+1)}$ by Theorem \ref{thm:mainupperrateestf0}, and Hall and Yatchew's estimator converges at a slower rate $n^{-m/(m+1)}$.
+It is seen that the ratio decreases with the sample size, which agrees with our theoretical finding in Section \ref{sec:minimaxoptimality}, since our estimator in this example converges at the rate $n^{-2m/(2m+1)}$ by Theorem \ref{thm:mainupperrateestf0}, and Hall and Yatchew's estimator converges at a slower rate $n^{-m/(m+1)}$.

+Tables \ref{table:costfunction} and \ref{table:costfunction2} also indicate that $s=n/10$ yields sufficient accuracy for the estimations by the random feature estimator in \eqref{eqn:RF}.
+Therefore, in practical applications, an $s$ significantly smaller than the theoretical minimum of $s=O(n\log n)$ in Theorem \ref{thm:mainupperrateestf0} might often suffice.